Durable Nightstands That Actually Last (And Still Look Great)

 Engineered Wood: Reliable on a Budget

 Quality MDF or plywood with hardwood veneer resists seasonal movement and takes finishes well.
-Seek furniture-grade panels, reinforced corners, and factory assembly for tighter tolerances.
+Opt for furniture-grade panels, reinforced corners, and factory assembly for tighter tolerances.

 Reinforced Rattan: Light but Lasting

 When woven over solid frames, rattan adds texture without feeling fragile.
-Choose pieces with protective top coatings and sturdy joinery so the weave stays taut.
+Choose pieces with protective top coatings and sturdy joinery to ensure the weave stays taut.

 7 Stylish & Sturdy Picks

-- Reinforced Rattan + Solid Wood Frame: Textured front with solid body—great for coastal or boho rooms.
+- Reinforced Rattan + Solid Wood Frame: Textured front with solid body—ideal for coastal or boho rooms.
+Price: $320.

-- Floating Nightstand with Cable Cutout: Wall-mounted to free floor space; look for 50+ lb load rating.
+- Floating Nightstand with Cable Cutout: Wall-mounted to free floor space; look for a 50+ lb load rating.
+Price: $280.

 Smart Features That Extend Lifespan

-Thoughtful details reduce wear and make daily use easier:
+Thoughtful details reduce wear and simplify daily use:

 - Soft-close hardware prevents slamming and loose joints.

-- Cord management keeps chargers neat and reduces cable friction on finishes.
+- Cord management keeps chargers neat and reduces cable wear on finishes.

 - Durable finishes (water-based polyurethane or catalyzed lacquer) resist rings and scratches.